berarma/berarma.github.io/about/index.md

 My name is Bernat Arlandis and I live in Valencia (Spain).
 I'm a Computer Engineer and Web Developer, very enthusiastic about computers and open source.

-I'm currently working as a full-stack web developer at [Roomsday](http://roomsday.com), an online hotel booking company.
-In the past, as a freelancer I've built other responsive and SEO-friendly web sites and also mobile apps for Android and PhoneGap.

 Contact
 -------